MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/install_files_manifests/influxdb/readme.md

 So far, I haven't encountered any issues.
 That being said, given that this is an unofficial updatate, use at your own risk.

 There is a pull request to address the issue that you can follow [here](https://github.com/influxdata/helm-charts/pull/536).

+**Update 12-06-23:** the pull request has been approved and merged, so you shouldn't encounter any issues with the chart at this point.
+But, I would make it a point when installing charts to check the image versions vs what the most up to date version on this and any other chart.

 #### InfluxDB Setup Instructions